Royal Rumble (2019): Storylines

 The event comprised ten matches, including three on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw, SmackDown, and 205 Live brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.

 At TLC: Tables, Ladders & Chairs, Fabulous Truth (Carmella and R-Truth) defeated Mahalicia (Alicia Fox and Jinder Mahal) to win the second season of Mixed Match Challenge.
-Their prize for winning was each getting the #30 spot in their respective Royal Rumble matches at the pay-per-view.
+Their prize for winning was each getting the #30 spot in their respective Royal Rumble matches.
 In the weeks following TLC, multiple wrestlers were announced for both Rumble matches.

-At Crown Jewel, Brock Lesnar defeated Braun Strowman to regain the then-vacant Universal Championship, thanks in part to then-Acting Raw General Manager Baron Corbin.
+At Crown Jewel, Brock Lesnar defeated Braun Strowman to win the vacant Universal Championship, thanks in part to then-Acting Raw General Manager Baron Corbin.
 At TLC, Strowman defeated Corbin in a Tables, Ladders, and Chairs match, thus stripping Corbin of his authoritative power and earning a Universal Championship match against Lesnar at the Royal Rumble.
 On the January 14 episode of Raw, Corbin confronted Strowman and insulted him, leading to a chase to the parking area where Corbin hid in a limousine.
 Strowman shattered the glass and broke the door off, only for WWE Chairman Vince McMahon to appear, revealing that was his limo.
 Mr. McMahon then fined Strowman $100,000.
 Strowman then argued with Mr. McMahon, who then cancelled his match with Lesnar.
 An angry Strowman proceeded to flip over the limo.
 Later that night, John Cena, Drew McIntyre, Corbin, and Finn Bálor expressed their interests in facing Lesnar at the Royal Rumble.
 Mr. McMahon scheduled a fatal four-way match where the winner would face Lesnar, which Bálor won after defending his spot earlier in the night against Jinder Mahal.
 Due to this, Bálor was subsequently removed from the Royal Rumble match.

 At TLC, Daniel Bryan defeated AJ Styles to retain the WWE Championship.
 On the January 1, 2019, episode of SmackDown, Styles earned another opportunity against Bryan at the Royal Rumble by winning a fatal five-way match.